Primitive Reflexes and INPP

 What can be done?

-The programme we offer at ChrysalisNDT enables these primitive reflexes to be integrated, which can unblock normal brain development and get life back on track.
+The INPP programme at ChrysalisNDT enables these primitive reflexes to be integrated, which can unblock normal brain development and get life back on track.

 What is INPP?